MicrosoftDocs/win32/desktop-src/Msi/rtlro-dialog-style-bit.md

 ---
-Description: If this style bit is set the text in the dialog box is displayed in right-to-left-reading order. ms.assetid: bc814954-de4b-4a59-9e17-141460a741e0
+description: If this style bit is set the text in the dialog box is displayed in right-to-left-reading order. ms.assetid: bc814954-de4b-4a59-9e17-141460a741e0
 title: RTLRO Dialog Style Bit
 ms.topic: article